Port Pollensa: Mallorca’s Epic Base for Cycling

 Jutting out into the Mediterranean Sea sits the iconic Cap de Formentor Lighthouse, a magnet for all keen cyclists.
 Crystal water crashes against rock on one side and the grit of limestone peaks rises over the road on the other.
 As atmosphere’s go, the ride to Cap de Formentor is truly dramatic and mesmerising.
 If that’s not enough, look out for the rugged mountain goats tiptoeing across craggy cliffs!

-Ride the Flatlands
+Ride The Flatlands

 *In contrast to the gorgeous coast, and the tempting Tramuntana mountains, the Mallorcan flatlands offer a picturesque solitude.
 Cycle into orange and almond grove paradise and explore the authentic heart of Mallorca.
 Along the way you’ll stumble across villages and towns such as Campanet, Inca and Sa Pobla.
 Occasionally these towns will have quaint markets open to buy fresh produce and handicrafts that we couldn’t recommend visiting more!

 One of our most popular loop rides from Port Pollensa circles for 82km with 700m of ascent, yet is rolling, rather than mountainous.
 The maximum height for a climb is only 200m, meaning the route is ideal for winding down the legs after a day in the mountains.
 After setting off from Port Pollensa, you can cycle via Alcudia towards Llubi and Inca on quiet country roads.
-On your way home make sure to grab a coffee in Caimari at cycling themed cafe, ‘Sa Ruta Verda’.
+On your way home make sure to grab a coffee in Caimari at cycling themed cafe, Sa Ruta Verda.

-Coll de Soller Climb
+Coll De Soller Climb

-We’re back in the Tramuntana mountains again, and this time, let us introduce you to Coll de Soller.
-Jam packed with switchbacks and breathtaking views, along with little traffic, the climb has won the hearts of many cyclists.
 If you’re a thrill seeker, Soller is right up your street, with a gnarly 20km winding descent into Soller port.
 The port itself is more secluded than Port Pollensa, as the only way in is by weaving through the mountains.
 Once there, admire the view out to sea, with colourful anchored boats lolling peacefully and treat yourself to a seafood dinner.

 To conquer Coll de Soller from Port Pollensa, you’ll be looking at a 147km ride with nearly 3000m of climbing.
-We recommend tackling Soller from the North side, after refueling in Port Soller, as you’ll need the energy for your ride home.
+We recommend tackling Soller from the North side, after refuelling in Port Soller, as you’ll need the energy for your ride home.
 It’s also more challenging, and we love a good sufferfest!
 Although the gradient is a pretty steady 5.7%, there is another 6.4km climb at a similar gradient afterwards.